 If he had a question about a certain disclosure or privilege, the appropriate course of action would be for his attorney, Comey's attorney, not Comey, to contact the OGC at the FBI and discuss those specific questions, not the substance of testimony.

-Look, the vice president said it, enough is enough.
+Look, the vice president said it.

-Enough is enough with these personalities and these conflicts and this operation behind the scenes of people getting stories together and presenting a particular agenda, it's inappropriate.
+With these personalities and these conflicts and this operation behind the scenes of people getting stories together and presenting a particular agenda, it's inappropriate.

 I want to make one last point on this.